Finances in Retirement - Investments

 Overconfidence

-• having too much confidence in investment decisions can lead to belief in control over the market than they do.
+• Having too much confidence in investment decisions can lead to a belief in control over the market than they actually do.

 Overconfidence can cause investors to take on too much risk, invest too heavily in a single asset, or ignore important information that contradicts their beliefs.
 Emotional overconfidence can also cause investors to hold onto losing positions for too long, hoping the market will eventually turn in their favor.
 This bias can be especially dangerous during periods of market volatility, when investors may be more likely to make impulsive decisions based on emotion rather than logic.